-1.0 credit 1.4 GPA Weight Recommendation: Pass CP Functions and Trigonometry or Pre-Calculus and Discrete Mathematics with a 70% of higher.
+1.0 credit 1.4 GPA Weight Recommendation: Pass CP Functions and Trigonometry (90% or higher) or Pre-Calculus and Discrete Mathematics (80% of higher).
 This course is designed for mathematically talented learners who have completed their required secondary mathematics courses.
 It consists of a study of function, analytic geometry, and differential and integral calculus; including theory and application.
-The course is recommended for learners planning to major in engineering. science, or mathematics in college.
+The course is recommended for learners planning to major in engineering, science, or mathematics in college.
 NOTE: Learners will be expected to take the AP Exam in May.
-STATISTICS NCAA Course #453
+Note: Please see the next page for recommended mathematics course pathways.